 Too often we see working parents with a real fear of putting themselves out there in case they’re wrong.
 Or too scared to put their hand up for a promotion in case they don’t get it.
 Or for asking for something just in case they are told ‘no’.
 Does this sound like you?
 It could be impostor syndrome, explains recruitment, leadership, talent, and HR specialist, Shannon Lyndon-Lugg.

 When I was a new manager, I participated in a wonderful leadership development program that changed my view of myself and the world around me.
-One of the things I learned was that everyone (okay, most people) suffer from a level of impostor syndrome — that nagging doubt that what you have achieved is a result of good luck, good timing, or is in fact a mistake and it’s just a matter of time before the world around you notices that you are a fake.
+One of the things I learned was that everyone (OK, most people) suffer from a level of impostor syndrome — that nagging doubt that what you have achieved is a result of good luck, good timing, or is in fact a mistake and it’s just a matter of time before the world around you notices that you are a fake.

-In the years since, I have met many high performing executives who display this persistent fear of being exposed as ‘not good enough’, and despite clear evidence of their competence, they seem convinced that they don’t deserve the success they have achieved.
+In the years since I have met many high-performing executives who display this persistent fear of being exposed as ‘not good enough’, and despite clear evidence of their competence, they seem convinced that they don’t deserve the success they have achieved.

 Pauline Rose Clance and Suzanne Ament Imes have written a wonderful paper on The Impostor Phenomenon in High Achieving Women^.
 In it, they tell of numerous amazingly credentialed, high-achieving women who suffer terribly from thinking of themselves as impostors.
 One story that particularly struck me was a woman with two master’s degrees, a PhD, and numerous professional publications (awesome, right?!) who considered herself unqualified to teach remedial college classes in her field!

-One women they studied stated:
+One woman they studied stated: